Guavalines/ChatZone/README.md

 ChatZone is a chat app with rooms, messages, styled input forms & user to user real time communication made with with Rails 7 using Turbo & Stimulus.

-- Users can choose to enter multiple chat rooms or make their own room:
+- Users can choose to enter multiple chat rooms or make a new room:

 ![chatzone-index](https://user-images.githubusercontent.com/100665876/213108626-55c1a6df-4873-4292-a8b8-3a7e6bd5c819.jpeg)